-- 1. The following shall be considered as wholly obtained in a Party: - (a) plant or plant products grown, cultivated, harvested, picked or gathered there; - (b) live animals born and raised there; - (c) products obtained from live animals raised there; - (d) products obtained from slaughtered animals born and raised there; - (e) products obtained by hunting, trapping, fishing, gathering or capturing there; - (f) products of aquaculture, where the fish, crustaceans and molluscs are born and raised there; - (g) minerals or other naturally occurring substances, not included in subparagraphs (a) through (f), extracted or taken from the soil or the seabed there; - (h) products of sea fishing and other products taken from the sea outside any territorial seas by their vessels; - (i) products made aboard their factory ships exclusively from products referred to in (h);
+- 1. The following shall be considered as wholly obtained in a Party: - (a) mineral products extracted from their soil or from their seabed; - (b) plants and vegetable products grown or harvested there; - (c) live animals born and raised there; - (d) products from live animals raised there; - (e) products from slaughtered animals born and raised there; - (f) products obtained by hunting or fishing conducted there; - (g) products of aquaculture, where the fish, crustaceans and molluscs are born and raised there; - (h) products of sea fishing and other products taken from the sea outside any territorial sea by their vessels;

-- (j) products other than fish, shellfish and other marine life taken by a Party or a person of a Party from the seabed or subsoil outside the territories of the Parties, and beyond areas over which non-Parties exercise jurisdiction provided that a Party or person of that Party has the right to exploit that seabed or subsoil in accordance with international law; - (k) a product that is: - (i) waste or scrap derived from manufacture there; or - (ii) waste or scrap derived from used products collected there, provided that those products are fit only for the recovery of raw materials; and - (l) goods produced there exclusively from products referred to in subparagraphs (a) through (k), or from their derivatives. - 2.
-The terms "vessels" and "factory ships" in subparagraph 1 (h) and (i) shall apply only to vessels and factory ships: - (a) which are registered in a Member State of the Union or in Indonesia; - (b) which sail under the flag of a Member State of the Union or of Indonesia; and - (c) which meet one of the following conditions: - (i) they are at least 50% owned by nationals of a Member State of the Union or of Indonesia; or - (ii) they are owned by juridical persons: - (A) which have their head office and their main place of business in a Member State of the Union or Indonesia; and - (B) which are at least 50% owned by a Member State of the Union or by Indonesia, by public entities or nationals of one of those Parties.
+- (i) products made aboard their factory ships exclusively from products referred to in (h); - (j) used articles collected there fit only for the recovery of raw materials; [provision on remanufactured goods] - (k) waste and scrap resulting from manufacturing operations conducted there; - (l) products extracted from marine soil or subsoil outside any territorial sea provided that they have sole rights to work that soil or subsoil; - (m) goods produced there exclusively from the products specified in (a) to (l). - 2.
+The terms 'their vessels' and 'their factory ships' in paragraph 1(h) and (i) shall apply only to vessels and factory ships: - (a) which are registered in a Member State of the Union or in Mexico; - (b) which sail under the flag of a Member State of the Union or of Mexico; - (c) which meet one of the following conditions: - (i) they are at least 50% owned by nationals of a Member State of the Union or of Mexico;